999-ai/System-about-making-of-Shopping-list/README.md

-# System-about-making-of-Shopping-list
-System about making of Shopping list
+#System about making of Shopping list in Pyhton